Press ESC to close

 , Berlin’s Phantoms of the Night: 100 Years of Nosferatu, Museum Spotlight Europe

-Next comes a series of pieces populated with bizarre creatures, real and imaginary—from August Johann Rösel von Rosenhof’s paintings of multi-armed green polyps to Alfred Kubin’s drawing, Inhabitants of Mars.
-A somewhat unexpected addition here is Salvador Dalí’s sketch The Anteater alongside a photo of the artist strolling with an anteater in Paris.
+Next, a series of pieces are populated with bizarre creatures, real and imaginary.
+From August Johann Rösel von Rosenhof’s paintings of multi-armed green polyps, to Alfred Kubin’s drawing, Inhabitants of Mars, try not to scream.
+Find a somewhat unexpected addition—Salvador Dalí’s sketch The Anteater, along with a photo of the artist strolling with an anteater in Paris.
 All together, the pieces relate to characters in Nosferatu searching for a natural explanation in the face of impending doom and death.

 At last, the visitor makes it to “Dawn,” the exhibition’s closing.
-As you see a projection of Count Orlok covering his face with his arms as the sun streams in through an open window, you can gaze upon other momentous window scenes in pieces like Edvard Munch’s Girl at the Window, The Kiss, and Night in Saint Cloud.
+A looming projection of Count Orlok covers his face with his arms, as the sun streams through an open window.
+Visitors may gaze upon other momentous window scenes in pieces like Edvard Munch’s Girl at the Window, The Kiss, and Night in Saint Cloud.

-Leaving the exhibition feels like stepping into the sun too—regardless of how well-lit and open the space is itself, after seeing so many different depictions of the dark, freakish, and foreboding.
-But it’s not just horror fanatics who will find something to appreciate here.
+Leaving the exhibition feels like stepping into the sun too, after seeing so many different depictions of the dark, freakish, and foreboding.
+However, it’s not just horror fanatics who will find something to appreciate here.
 Anyone curious about the relationship between art and cinema, or the history of film in general, will find much to appreciate in the connections made by curators Jürgen Müller, Frank Schmidt, and Kyllikki Zacharias.

 In a clever partnership with the German Red Cross, there’s free admission to the museum for blood donors.
 On March 22, you can donate blood at the coach house adjoining the museum between 2:30 pm and 6 pm and then visit the exhibition free of charge immediately after.